 • To stimulate the understanding and appreciation of the historic built environment.

-Since 2004 DHET has awarded grants totalling over £2m towards building or streetscape repairs and projects that provide opportunities to learn about and enjoy Dundee’s historic environment.
+Since 2004 Dundee Historic Environment Trust has awarded grants totalling over £2m towards building or streetscape repairs and projects that provide opportunities to learn about and enjoy Dundee’s historic environment.
 Building projects have ranged from comprehensive repair works securing the future of empty buildings to the repair of individual critical elements such as chimneys and rainwater goods using appropriate traditional materials and standards.
-Outreach grants have been awarded towards feasibility studies, conservation plans and streetscape features of community value.
+Our new community heritage grants are supporting local community groups to run events and provide engagement with intangible cultural heritage.

-DHET is managed by a full time Director who is seconded from Dundee City Council.
+Dundee Historic Environment Trust is managed by a full time Director who is seconded from Dundee City Council.
 Adam Swan was formerly the Council Conservation Officer and has managed the Trust since its inception in 2004.
+In 2025 the Trust was joined by two new staff members – Community Engagement Advisor Mylene Herd and Information Coordinator Amanda Forde.
 The Trust occasionally also employs consultants to support the organisation in meeting its objectives.

 Our Trustees

-DHET is governed by a Board of Trustees and comprised of up to 12 Elected Trustees, including 1 Council Nominee.
-There are currently 10 Trustees who contribute their time, skills and expertise to the Trust on a voluntary basis.
+Dundee Historic Environment Trust is governed by a Board of Trustees and comprised of up to 12 Elected Trustees, including 1 Council Nominee.
+There are currently 9 Trustees who contribute their time, skills and expertise to the Trust on a voluntary basis.

 Michael Gale